brijeshgoharia/Data-Engineering/Capstone/README.md

     |   0 | confirmed_cases                              |       150       |  150*3194      |
     |   1 | covid_deaths                                 |       150       |  150*3194      |
     |   2 | county_populcation.csv                       |         1       |      3194      |

+### **Data Quality Checks**
+***

+There are two types of Data Quality Checks applied for this project -
+1. The **tests** folder carries a couple of simple unit tests that leverage the pytest framework.
+   The tests give us an estimation of whether the Covid19API returns the desired response and whether the subsequent function retains the desired data structure.

+2. Log statements - Through each of the two modules - covid_cases_by_country & covid_cases_usa, there are several log statements which are designed to validate inputs & outputs to several functions as well check the dataframe shape after some transformation(s) has been applied.

 ### <b>ETL Architecture</b>